porcinus/FreeplayBatteryDaemon/README.md

 # FreeplayBatteryDaemon
-This program is design to recover battery voltage and RSOC using LC709203F, MCP3021A or MCP3221A.
-Then output a test file that can be recover by other software to do stuff.
+This program is design to recover battery voltage and RSOC using LC709203F, MCP3021A/MCP3221A, MAX17048.
+Then output text file that can be recover by other software to do stuff.

 Note : In MCP3X21A case, RSOC is based on a curve recover after real world testing.